noplanman/wp-otp/readme.txt

 This means that you will need to add your OTP (or recovery) code at the end of your password.

 == Changelog ==

+= 0.4.1 =
+* Fix nullable return type when checking if OTP is enabled.

 = 0.4.0 =
 * Drop all custom i18n and rely on translate.wordpress.org.